 Note, with each plan, the price is based on each translated website.
 So, if you require 3 languages on a website of 50,000 words, you would require the advance plan at $29 x 3 = $87 a month.

-This doesn’t include any translation management features, and it’s worth noting that only one person can work on a project at a time, as you’ll need access to the developer aspect of your site.
+This doesn’t include any translation management features, and it’s worth noting that only one person can work on a project at a time, as you’ll need access to the developer aspect of your site, which is why many brands work with a Webflow freelancer to manage translations.
 This means that it can be complicated to work with team members on translations.

-By this point, you'll likely want to sign up for a solution and set up your translation software for Webflow.
+By this point, you'll likely want to sign up for a solution and set up your website translation tool for Webflow.
 Let's show you how quick this can be with Weglot!

 First, you'll need to sign up for an account with Weglot.
 Once you do this, it takes two minutes to set up a project and choose your target languages.
 On the Create your project screen, give it a name and choose Webflow as the technology: